-Priority level 1: Tasks which are critical for a competitive internal energy market or security of supply and which should be delivered in a comprehensive way and approached proactively.
+Priority level 1A: Tasks which are critical for a competitive internal energy market or security of supply and which should be delivered in a comprehensive way and approached proactively.

-Priority level 2: "Reactive" tasks where ACER has to prepare and adopt individual decisions due to a referral from national regulatory authorities (NRAs), if NRAs fail to reach an agreement or as otherwise stipulated by EU legislation.
+Priority level 1B: "Reactive" tasks where ACER has to prepare and adopt individual decisions due to a referral from national regulatory authorities (NRAs), if NRAs fail to reach an agreement or as otherwise stipulated by EU legislation.
 Those decisions need to have satisfactory quality, both technical and legal, to be accepted widely by stakeholders and to withstand legal challenges.
+Most of the time, these 'reactive' tasks are critical for a competitive internal energy market or security of supply and have to be delivered in a comprehensive way and approached proactively.

-Priority level 3: Tasks which are of lower importance, but need to be undertaken to comply with EU legislation.
+Priority level 2: Tasks which are of lower importance, but need to be undertaken to comply with EU legislation.